smapiot/piral/docs/tutorials/02-getting-started.md

 If you navigate into the folder `my-pilet`, you'll find the files for the newly created pilet.

-::: tip: Use NPM initializers
+::: tip: Use npm initializers
-You can also leverage the NPM initializers for creating new pilets.
+You can also leverage the npm initializers for creating new pilets.

 ```sh
 npm init pilet --target my-pilet --source ./my-app/dist/emulator/my-app-1.0.0.tgz --defaults